 minutes2-10 Days

-This Blackberry Cucumber kombucha recipe is for one 16 fluid ounce bottle.
+This blackberry cucumber kombucha recipe is for one 16 fluid ounce bottle.
 For a gallon batch, make seven bottles.
 To scale this recipe to a gallon batch, multiply the ingredients by seven or toggle the serving size up to seven above.
 Before bottling your kombucha, remove the SCOBY pellicle along with 12-16 ounces of kombucha starter tea from your brew, and reserve for your next batch

 1 – 2 inch slice Fresh Cucumber